 The last color to add is a darker green, making sure to cover the sides of the plaque with the dark green as well.

 Step Two: Use the pencil-transfer method to add the wording.

-To create the “Hello Summer” message on the front of the plaque, I chose to print a template out and use a pencil-transfer method.
+To create the “Hello Summer” message on the front of the plaque, I chose to print a template and use the pencil-transfer method.
 I could have used vinyl and my Cricut, but because of the gaps between each wood slat, I thought paint would be better.
 I typed my message in Photoshop and scaled it to the correct size before printing it on regular printing paper.

 After your message is printed, go over the back of it with pencil lead.